How To Get a Job in Japan (Plus Latest POEA Jobs)

 1. Support for Specified Skill Workers

-Since 2019, the Ministry of Foreign Affairs of Japan has been attracting skilled foreign workers through their Specified Skilled Worker or SSW program18.
-Workers in these 14 industries will have access to dedicated support organizations that can help you open a bank account, rent a house, or blend comfortably within Japanese society.
+Since 2019, the Ministry of Foreign Affairs of Japan has been attracting skilled foreign workers through their Specified Skilled Worker or SSW program19.
+Workers in these 14 industries will have access to dedicated support organizations to help them open a bank account, rent a house, or blend comfortably within Japanese society.

 2. Opportunities to Learn & Improve